lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say_checklist.md

 -  [ ] **What is most important to you to check out first related to  ________________________________ [fill-in team vision]?**
     [Prepare in advance, but ask this as an open-ended question.]

--  [ ] **What is most surprising?**
-    [Prepare in advance, but ask this as an open-ended question.]
+  -  [ ] **What is most surprising?**  [Prepare in advance, but ask this as an open-ended question.]
+-  [ ] What viz option would you use to see what the most common service encounters or visits are?
+-  [ ] Are there services that have been increasing over time?
+-  [ ] Are there services that have been decreasing over time?

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> ***00:30-00:35***

 ### 4. Click to view the "data" tabs, which show your team's individual patient information.

--  [ ] In the data tabs, you can _zoom in_ on specific veterans.
-Patient information corresponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), measures from mental health assistant, and suicide and behavior risk flags.
+-  [ ] In the data tabs, we can zoom in on specific veterans.
+Patient information corresponds to the same categories as the team trends: diagnoses (Diag), encounters (Enc), health factor data (HF; e.g., suicide plans, evidence-based practice templates), measures (Meas), and behavioral and suicide risks (Flag) from Mental Health Assistant.

 -  [ ] Providers can filter to find specific patients, or produce reports using the filter panel.
--  [ ] Patients with restricted access to their information have asterisks (****)
+-  [  ] What data tab would you use to find out how many current patients on the team are engaged in a specific evidence-based psychotherapy?
+-  [  ] What column shows you the session number (EBP template) that the patient is on?

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> ***00:35-00:45***